 - Most have built-in navigation

-Benefits of Buying a Used Car
+Benefits & Downsides of Purchasing a Used Car

 - Will cost much less money